 The probability of something happening that has an impact on the targets.
 It is measured by a combination of the probability of an event and the severity of its consequences.

-- Analysis (and comparison) of the likelihood of negative outcomes of alternative actions, which is anticipated in development, harvesting or management strategies and can serve, for example, as a basis for determining audit frequency. .
+- Analysis (and comparison) of the likelihood of negative outcomes of alternative actions, which is anticipated in development, harvesting or management strategies and can serve, for example, as a basis for determining audit frequency.

 - A process consisting of three components: risk assessment, risk management and risk communication.

 - An analytical technique in which the probabilities of occurrence of an adverse event (e.g. drought, hurricane, fall in the price of a product) are estimated for each critical element of a project.
-Repeated calculations are then made (usually by computer) of a measure of the value of the project, with each element entering the successive calculations according to the probability of its occurrence.
+Repeated calculations are then made (usually by computer) of a measure indicating the value of the project, with each element entering the successive calculations according to the probability of its occurrence.

 Applied when management capacity is limited in relation to the number of objectives and related problems to be addressed.
 The limited management capacity is concentrated on solving priority problems.
 In this way, management capacity is not diluted by too many problems.
 A phased approach is introduced, where low-risk problems are addressed at a later stage.